Introduction: Writing a blog post

 Test your blog post

-start the hugo site generator by running hugo server
+Start the hugo site generator by running hugo server

-in the root of the website repository then check for anything that may look off in your blog post.
+in the root of the website repository, then check for anything that may look off in your blog post.

 Merge that thing!

-Available cover art
+Available cover image

 folder.
 Make sure to not overwrite the originals.